scrawfo6/qm_manual/manual/conversion/simulationcell.md

 QMCPACK offers the capability to use a mixture of open and periodic boundary conditions.
-The parameter expects a single string of three characters separated by spaces, *e.g.* "p p p" for purely periodic boundary conditions.
+The parameter expects a single string of three characters separated by spaces, *e.g.* “p p p” for purely periodic boundary conditions.
 These characters control the behavior of the $x$,
 $y$, and $z$, axes, respectively.
 Non periodic directions must be placed after the periodic ones.
 Examples of valid include:

-"p p p"
+“p p p”

 :   Periodic boundary conditions.
 Corresponds to a 3D crystal.

-"p p n"
+“p p n”

 :   Slab geometry.
 Corresponds to a 2D crystal.

-"p n n"
+“p n n”

 :   Wire geometry.
 Corresponds to a 1D crystal.

-"n n n"
+“n n n”

 :   Open boundary conditions.
 Corresponds to an isolated molecule in a
     vacuum.